basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 subtracted from the default number of processors that are configured or available, depending on the parameter.
-For example, if there are 100 configured processors and `schedulers.total` is set to `-50`, then the calcualted value for `schedulers.total` will be 50.
+For example, if there are 100 configured processors and `schedulers.total` is set to `-50`, then the calculated value for `schedulers.total` will be 50.
 Setting either parameter to 0, on the other hand, will reset both values to their defaults.

-If SMP support is not enabled, i.e. if `erlang.smp` is set to `disable`, then `schedulers.total` and `schedulers.online` will be ignored.
+If SMP support is not enabled, i.e. if `erlang.smp` is set to `disable` (or set to `auto` on a machine without SMP support or with only one logical processor), then the values of `schedulers.total` and `schedulers.online` will be ignored.

 ### Scheduler Wakeup Interval

-Scheduler wakeup is an optional process whereby schedulers are periodically scanned to determine whether they have "fallen asleep," i.e. whether they have an empty [run queue](http://en.wikipedia.org/wiki/Run_queue).
+Scheduler wakeup is an optional process whereby Erlang VM schedulers are periodically scanned to determine whether they have "fallen asleep," i.e. whether they have an empty [run queue](http://en.wikipedia.org/wiki/Run_queue).
 The interval at which